mach3-software/MaCh3-PythonUtils/docs/README.md

 Implementing a new fitter is relatively simple.
 Mostly this is done in `machine_learining/ml_factory/MLFactory`.
 For Scikit-Learn based models, the new method just needs to imported and added to the `scikit` entry in `__IMPLEMENTED_ALGORITHMS`.

 For non-scikit/tf based algorithms currently no implementation exists.
 For such cases a new interface class (which inherits from `FMLInterface`) needs to be implemented.
 Hopefully in future this is easy to do!

+# TO DO LIST:
+- Better diagnostic plotting (particularly for the NNs)
+- Smart hyper parameter tuning (Just a random grid search will do!)
+- Better sampling methods that "MCMC output go brrrrrr"